Iraq protests resume as political paralysis deepens - France 24

 A former key member of Shiite cleric Moqtada Sadr's movement, Suhail rejoined the State of Law Alliance of former premier Nuri al-Maliki, who is close to Iran and an enemy of Sadr.

-Demonstrators also categorically reject his candidacy and that of anyone from the wider political establishment.
+Demonstrators categorically reject Suhail's candidacy and that of anyone from the wider political establishment.

 "What we want is simple: a prime minister who is competent and independent, who has never been involved with the ruling parties since 2003," said Mohammed Rahman, a protesting engineer in Diwaniyah.